toolness/teenydoh/README.md

-Teenydoh is a simple framework for building fully static, internationalized websites.
+Teenydoh is a simple tool for building fully static, internationalized websites.
 If dynamic server-side functionality is needed, a migration path to [Playdoh][] is available.